penpaperkeycode/nnq_cnd_study/README.md

 This is a repository of Facebook Group *AI Robotics KR*.<br>

-*nnq_mc_study* stands for Neural Network Quantization &amp; Compact Networks Design Study.
+*nnq_cnd_study* stands for Neural Network Quantization &amp; Compact Networks Design Study.

 It will be focusing on paper reviews for deep neural networks, model compression, compact network design, and Quantization.